Pure-Storage-Ansible/FlashArray-Collection/collections/ansible_collections/purestorage/flasharray/README.md

 - purefa_ds - manage the Directory Services of the FlashArray
 - purefa_dsrole - manage the Directory Service Roles of the FlashArray
 - purefa_endpoint - manage VMware protocol-endpoints on the FlashArray
+- purefa_eula - sign, or resign, FlashArray EULA
 - purefa_export - manage FlashArrray managed file system exports
-- purefa_eula - sign, or resign, FlashArray EULA
 - purefa_fs - manage FlashArray managed file systems
 - purefa_hg - manage hostgroups on the FlashArray
 - purefa_host - manage hosts on the FlashArray
 - purefa_info - get information regarding the configuration of the Flasharray
 - purefa_inventory - get hardware inventory information from a FlashArray
+- purefa_maintenance - manage FlashArray maintenance windows
 - purefa_network - manage the physical and virtual network settings on the FlashArray
 - purefa_ntp - manage the NTP settings on the FlashArray
 - purefa_offload - manage the offload targets for a FlashArray